twilio/twilio-voice-react-native/.github/ISSUE_TEMPLATE/bug_report.md

 **Reproduces How Often**

-What percentage of the time does it reproduce?
+Is the reproducibility of the issue deterministic?
+If not, what percentage of the time does the issue occur?
+In how many attempts was the issue observed?

 **Screenshots**
 If applicable, add screenshots to help explain your problem.